logicalclocks/logicalclocks.github.io/docs/setup_installation/common/adding_removing_workers.md

   </figure>
 </p>

-Hopsworks.ai will select the workers corresponding to your criteria which can be stopped with as little interferences as possible with any ongoing computation.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) will select the workers corresponding to your criteria which can be stopped with as little interferences as possible with any ongoing computation.
 It will set them to decommission and stop them when they have finished decommissioning.